-A publication with multiple authors will count as one publication for each author except in the case of a book where the points will be divided amongst the authors in proportion to their respective contributions.
+A publication with multiple authors will count as one publication for each author.

 In determining research active status the Deputy Vice President (DVP) Research and Standards will also take into consideration objective indicators of the quality of the staff member’s outputs.